ppbrown/fluxcd-public-demo/helmbased/README.md

 Oddly, while "flux get customizations" works out of the box, "flux get helmreleases" does not.
 YOU MUST SPECIFY THE NAMESPACE.

-So, for our exammple here, you will want to use
+So, for our example here, you will want to use

     flux get helmreleases  -n default